lukewaite/ringphp-guzzle-handler/README.md

 # RingPHP Guzzle Handler

 ### What have you done?
-I've build a [RingPHP](https://github.com/guzzle/RingPHP) Handler that uses Guzzle as the transport.
+I've built a [RingPHP](https://github.com/guzzle/RingPHP) Handler that uses Guzzle as the transport.

 ### You've done wot mate?